What Happens If a Cop Pulls Me Over & I Have a Learner's Permit?

 Kristina Lindberg/DigitalVision/GettyImages

-If you're pulled over while driving on a learner's permit, the consequences of any citation or warning will depend on the state where the stop occurred and the reason you were stopped.
+If you're pulled over while driving on a learner's permit, the consequences of any citation or warning from a police officer will depend on the state where the stop occurred and the reason you were stopped.
 Some stops are for relatively minor infractions that warrant only a warning.
-For more serious violations, the penalties can be more severe if you have a learner's permit: You can end up with a fine, a citation, restrictions on your permit or, in some cases, suspension of your permit.
+For more serious violations such as driving under the influence and failing sobriety test (DUI/DWI), the penalties can be more severe if you have a learner's permit: You can end up with a fine, a citation, restrictions on your permit or, in some cases, revoked license or permit.

 Learner's Permit Restrictions

-In most states, a driver with a learner's permit must have someone who's at least 21 years old in the front seat of the car with her.
+In most states, a driver with a learner's permit must have someone who's at least 21 years old in the front seat of the car with them, this adult should be a licensed driver.
 In this case, you can face a penalty for driving with a permit alone.
-Some states also restrict the number of passengers a learner's permit holder can have in her vehicle.
+Some states also restrict the number of passengers a learner's permit holder can have in their vehicle.
 These drivers may also have curfews restricting them from driving late at night.
-If you're driving at night without a qualifying adult in the front seat or past your curfew, you might receive a citation.
+If you're driving at night without a qualifying adult in the front seat or past your curfew, you might receive a motor vehicle citation which could impact car insurance.

 Increased Waiting Period